-Craig Richardson, Executive Director
+Craig Richardson, President

-Craig Richardson is the Executive Director of E&E Legal, and is a seasoned professional with more than twenty-five years of experience.
+Craig Richardson is the President of E&E Legal, and is a seasoned professional with more than twenty-five years of experience.
 He previously served as Executive Director of the American-Danish Business Council, a group he helped establish at the request of the Danish Embassy, The National Park and Recreation Foundation, and Leadership for America’s Future PAC (LEADPAC), a PAC founded by former Congressman Steve Largent.

 In addition, he has provided strategic communications and fundraising services to political clients, including serving as a key aid to former Majority Leader Tom DeLay.
 He also worked for the re-election campaigns of several U.S. Senators and U.S. Representatives.
 He co-managed Largent’s bid for Majority Leader of the U.S. House of Representatives in 1998, and has participated in numerous issue campaigns including anti-tax and deregulation initiatives.